Tuesday, April 11, 2023

 If you are not a morning person, or you are planning a shorter hike, choose the 10:30 bus time.
 This could be a smart option in fall as well when mornings are very chilly.

 Pets are not allowed on the bus or at the campground.
-If you need to bring Fido with you, your only option is to hike the road (knowing that you can not camp anywhere else outside the official campground.)
+If you need to bring Fido with you, your only option is to hike the road.
 I recommend leaving your pup at home.

 Outgoing bus times are 2:30, 4:30, and 6:30 in the afternoon.
 Arrive early to ensure you get a seat on the bus of your choice.
 (And don't lose the return bus token they'll give you when you arrive.)